RSDKModding/RSDK-Modding-Wiki/RSDKv3/Functions/Animations-Sprites/LoadSpriteSheet/README.md

 # LoadSpriteSheet

 ## Description
-Loads a Sprite Sheet and assigns the id to `object.id`.
+Loads a Sprite Sheet and assigns the id to `Object.SpriteSheet`.
 The spritesheet must be in GIF format.

 ## Parameters